TobyCYT/Privacy-Policies/BLE Navigation Privacy Policy.md

 ## Privacy policy

-I hereby state, to the best of my knowledge and belief, that I have not programmed this app to collect any personally identifiable information.
+I the developer of the BLE Navigation application hereby state, to the best of my knowledge and belief, that I have not programmed this app to collect any personally identifiable information.

 ### Explanation of permissions requested in the app

-The list of permissions required by the app can be found in the `AndroidManifest.xml` file.
+The list of permissions required by the BLE Navigation application.

 <br/>